brentgroves/repsys/a_status/current_tasks.md

 ## Weekly update

+- How to share fabric items
+  - org apps (preview) vs workspace apps
+  - can share notebooks
 - documented Structures MicroCloud servers and VMs for audit.
 That's Structures Fabric Gateway.
 It has Windows Server 22.
 I have got a license for it yet.